novelrt/NovelRT/Contributing.md

 * Creating a pull request that purposefully breaks functionality / alters functionality in a negative manner
 * Creating a pull request to introduce spam into the repository

-_Attempts to perform the actions called out above will result in disiplinary action by the NovelRT team up to and including a ban from interacting with the NovelRT repository (and other related repositories within the NovelRT organisation)_.
+_Attempts to perform the actions called out above will result in disciplinary action by the NovelRT team up to and including a ban from interacting with the NovelRT repository (and other related repositories within the NovelRT organisation)_.

 ## Additional Notes